maitek/maitek.github.io/_posts/2017-05-12-cave-generation-with-style.markdown

 ## Summary

 Deep neural networks can become powerful tools for procedural art generation in the future.
 The end results here are not perfect but can vastly speed up the design process.
 We could further add details such as stones and vegetation to the level before applying the final style transfer to get even more interesting results.
-I don't see neural networks as a replacement of the artist, but rather as a tool that can make artist more productive.
+I don't see neural networks as a replacement of the artist, but rather as a tool that can make artists more productive.
 If you want to try generating some caves yourself you can get the full source code at my [GitHub](https://github.com/maitek/cave-generation-with-style).